Bruno Vale

 Bruno Miguel Esteves do Vale (born 8 April 1983) is a Portuguese former professional footballer who played as a goalkeeper.

-He spent most of his professional career in Cyprus with Apollon Limassol after being formed at Porto, appearing in more than 300 competitive matches for the former club.
+He spent most of his career in Cyprus with Apollon Limassol after being brought up at Porto, appearing in more than 300 competitive matches for the former club.

 Career

 Vale was born in Mafamude, Vila Nova de Gaia.
 A product of FC Porto's youth system, he was surprisingly picked for a Portugal match against Kazakhstan in August 2003, where he played 22 minutes as a substitute in a 1–0 friendly win; at the time, he was only third choice at his club.
 The following year, he represented the nation at the Summer Olympic Games, backing S.L.
 Benfica's José Moreira.

 Subsequently, Vale played the 2005–06 season on loan to C.F.
 Estrela da Amadora in the Primeira Liga, also being selected to the 2006 FIFA World Cup.
 However, he injured his foot in a game against Germany in the UEFA European Under-21 Championship, and was forced to pull out of the squad.

 In 2006–07, Vale was loaned again, to top-division side U.D.
 Leiria.
 He went almost unnoticed there, moving the following campaign to the Segunda Liga with Varzim SC.

 Vale was yet again loaned in July 2008, spending 2008–09 at Vitória de Setúbal in the top flight.
 The same happened in the following summer, and he again was backup or third choice in the 2009–10 season, now at Lisbon-based C.F.
 Os Belenenses– an injury to Nélson Pereira eventually propelled him to the starting eleven, as the club suffered top-tier relegation as second-bottom.

 In the 2010 off-season, Vale was finally released by Porto, resuming his career with U.D.
 Oliveirense of division two.
-On 26 June 2012, the 29-year-old moved abroad for the first time, signing a two-year contract with Apollon Limassol in the Cypriot First Division.
+On 26 June 2012, the 29-year-old moved abroad for the first time, signing a two-year contract with Apollon Limassol FC in the Cypriot First Division.

 Vale returned to Portugal and Oliveirense after seven years in June 2019, with the 36-year-old agreeing to a one-year deal.
 On 4 June 2020, he announced his retirement.